 It all started out one Sunday afternoon right after making the decision to start writing about travel, journeys, and destinations.
-One hot afternoon and a leisurely stoll along the Riverwalk.
+One hot afternoon and a leisurely stroll along the Riverwalk.
 Lots of people were out playing Pokemon Go, roaming along and across the path, lots of looking down at phones.

 We came down from Tampa starting coming down Tamiami Trail until we crossed the Manatee River coming out of Palmetto.
 We made our very first right off the bridge, which places you in a city parking lot with direct access to the trail.
 Free parking at that, and even some shady spots.

 Before getting to the Riverwalk itself, we came upon a restroom building along with water fountains.

 A skate park is the big feature at the main parking area.
 At over 350′ long, the park spans both sides of the Hernando DeSoto Bridge as well as beneath, providing some valuable shade on hot days.

 We walked west from the parking area.
 “Outdoor Living Rooms” are setup along the walk with relaxing wooden and concrete furniture, as though you’re sitting in your lounger.
 Wooden and canvas roofs provide shade as people who take advantage get great views of walkers and the river.
 This was quite the popular feature at the park.

 Nearby is a beach volleyball court as well as a separate beach scene with palm trees.
 New condominium towers are set in the background, complete with their own private access walkways.

 Signs all along the Bradenton Riverwalk point out pieces of history and facts about the Manatee River.